H3llKa1ser/B00t2R00t/Active Directory Penetration Testing/Lateral Movement/Runas.md

 ## Use case:

 ### Use this when we have found credentials for a user, but we have no other methods to authenticate (Win-RM, etc).
 Essentialy, we inject the credentials found in memory to authenticate with these valid credentials.
+Can be used to switch users on the current host only!

 ## Github repo: https://github.com/antonioCoco/RunasCs/releases/tag/v1.5